Careers in education

 Salary: As of May 2023, school principals earned between $70,050 and $163,010 with a median wage of $103,460, according to BLS.
 The job outlook for these roles is projected to show little or no change from 2022 to 2032.

-In the postsecondary education sector, college administrator is one of the top positions.
+mong the many careers in education, in the postsecondary sector, college administrator is one of the top positions.
 College administrators oversee the operations of colleges and universities.
 This includes academics, student activities, and services and research conducted by the faculty.
 College administrators can work for both private and public colleges and universities, including both in-person and online institutions.

 Education: To be hired as a college administrator, most institutions require a master’s degree and experience working in an administrative capacity at a college or university.
 Doctoral degrees are required for positions such as a dean and provost.